USoftNL/udocs/docs/Repositories/Blend_scripts_for_repository_management/Understanding_USoft_Blend.md

 Both USoft XML-based set processors allow you to:

 - Process file-based XML as well as inline XML.
 - "Mix in" data sets into the input XML or into the XSLT stylesheet before the XSLT transformation is executed.
-For details of "mixing in" click [here]().
 - Cache compiled XML and XSLT for faster processing.

 More explanation on RDMI is [What is an RDMI component](/docs/Extensions/RDMI_Components/What_is_an_RDMI_component_and_how_do_you_create_one.md).